Digital Dice Circuit

 • 6 LEDs

-In this digital dice circuit we have used 6 LEDs, each LED represent a number (1-6) of Dice.
-LEDs start flashing as we press the Push button and stops when we release it.
-After release, illuminated LED tells the numbers, you got on Dice.
-Like if fifth no. LED remains ON after releasing the button, means you got 5 on Dice.
-We have connected 6 LEDs to the output Q0 to Q5, and the seventh output Q6 is connected back to the RESET PIN 15.
-So that after LED 6 it starts from the First LED at Q0.
+In this digital dice circuit, we have used 6 LEDs, each LED represent a number (1-6) of Dice.
+LEDs start flashing as we press the Push button and stop when we release it.
+After release, the illuminated LED tells the numbers you got on Dice.
+Like if fifth no. LED remains ON after releasing the button, which means you got 5 on Dice.
+We have connected 6 LEDs to the outputs Q0 to Q5, and the seventh output Q6 is connected back to the RESET PIN 15.
+So that after LED 6, it starts from the First LED at Q0.

 Digital Dice Circuit Diagram using IC 555